mujin/mujincontrollerclientpy/README.md

-# Mujin Planningserver Python Client Library
+# Mujin Planning Client Python Library

 This is a client library communicating with the Mujin Controller Planning Server via ZMQ.